Our Lady of Exalted Exhibition

 As a film student on a budget, I gravitated to The Strand on Market Street, where you could catch three flicks for $1.50 if you got there before 2pm.
 It was also a haven for many street-dwelling residents, so a triple feature of Hitchcock classics might include an extra soundtrack of snores and drunken yelps from the audience.
 It was still safer than the St. Francis down the street, where the establishment would change the titles on the marquees (like Rosemary’s DEVIL Baby or All the President’s KILLERS) to attract thrill-seekers of questionable tastes.

 I got to know all of the neighborhood screens and have very specific memories with each one.
 Discovering the sensational but sensitive films of Samuel Fuller at the York on 24th street.
 Seeing ’50s sci-fi classics on the big Balboa screen before it was split down the middle.
-Laughing through tears at Buster Keaton in an alley theater off of Polk Street.
+Laughing through tears at Buster Keaton in the Cento Cedar Theater off of Polk Street.
 And of course, lining up for an hour or more at the ginormous Coronet or the Northpoint to see Star Wars (again).

 When I turned 35 I ditched my TV and saw two movies a week, in the dark, with strangers.
 It was better than prayer.
 Eventually, I found the Castro Theatre.